Join the Blockade

 Thacker Pass Camp is committed to nonviolence and has a zero tolerance policy for physical, sexual, and verbal violence.
 If anyone threatens violence or commits physical or sexual assault or abuse, violators will be required to leave the camp immediately.

 Sexual harassment will not be tolerated at Thacker Pass Blockade.
 This includes, but is not limited to: unwanted flirting, touching, and/or sexual advances; expectation of sexual favors in exchange for a benefit such as getting or keeping a task; crude, degrading, or unwanted sexual comments, propositions, jokes, innuendos, and slurs; stalking, staring, and other unwanted sexual or potentially sexual attention; display of pornographic material; etc. If you are unsure whether something might be considered sexual harassment, simply don’t do it!
 Understand that clear verbal consent is paramount in all interactions and relationships.
 If you feel you have been sexually harassed and do not want to confront the perpetrator directly, please bring the issue to the camp coordinator or another with whom you feel comfortable.
 We will make every effort to address the situation in a way that feels appropriate to the person who has been harassed.
 In most minor cases, the perpetrator will be given a warning and an opportunity to change his or her behavior.
 If there is a second offense, the perpetrator will be required to leave the camp.
-Anyone who commits an illegal act will be reported to police and be required to leave immediately.
+Serious offenses may be reported to authorities.

 Verbal Abuse, Bullying, and Oppressive Language